Flow Equivariant World Models: Memory for Partially Observed Dynamic Environments: Additional Related Work

 Other memory strategies trade compression for retrieval.
 For instance, database-style approaches such as WORLDMEM store past frames (or features) and retrieve relevant context based on field-of-view overlap \citep{xiao2025worldmemlongtermconsistentworld}.
 While retrieval can recover visually similar evidence, storing raw viewpoints can be inadequate for dynamic environments where the correct future state may differ from any previously observed frame.
 Furthermore, the memory footprint typically grows with the number of observations unless aggressive pruning or summarization is introduced.

 A third class maintains explicit geometric memory, such as pointcloud or voxel-based representations.
-These representations can promote viewpoint invariant consistency, but they are expensive to maintain at scale \citep{zhou2025learning}.
-Further, a recent method that separates dynamic from static only remembers the static portion through its pointcloud memory; the dynamic portion is generated anew, conditioned on local frames, so it is unable to handle out of view dynamics well \citep{wu2025videoworldmodelslongterm}.
-More generally, many existing 3D memory constructions are designed for view synthesis with largely static memory, making it challenging to represent and update long horizon dynamics under partial observability.
-Together, these limitations motivate memory mechanisms that are explicitly world-centric, consistent with action conditioning, and dynamically updateable over long horizons.
+These representations can promote viewpoint invariant consistency, but they are prohibitively expensive to maintain even at a modest scale scale due to the cubic cost of maintaining a 3D voxel grid of features for a scene \citep{zhou2025learning}.
+Further, a recent method that separates dynamic and static components only remembers the static portion through its pointcloud memory; the dynamic portion is generated anew, conditioned on local frames, so the memory is indeed not meant to handle or predict consistent out-of-view dynamics \citep{wu2025videoworldmodelslongterm}.
+More generally, many existing 3D memory methods are designed for view synthesis with largely static memory, making it challenging to represent and update long horizon dynamics under partial observability.
+Together, these limitations motivate memory mechanisms that are explicitly world-centric, consistent with action conditioning, and dynamically updatable over long horizons.

-An additional intuition figure for partially observable dynamic world modeling in 2d environments (such as our MNIST World benchmark) is available in Figure \ref{fig:po_wm_intuition_2d}.
+An additional intuition figure for partially observable dynamic world modeling in 2D environments (such as our MNIST World benchmark) is available in Figure~\ref{fig:po_wm_intuition_2d}.

 \paragraph{Novel View Synthesis and 3D Priors}